UnitedHealthcare Medicare Supplement Plans

 Recommended Plans: A or B

-Designed to cover basic expenses not covered by Original Medicare, Medigap Plans A and B includes hospital stays, home health care, and hospice care.
+Designed to cover basic expenses not covered by Original Medicare, Medigap Plans A and B include hospital stays, home health care, and hospice care.
 Just be prepared to pay for Medicare Part B excess charges, emergency care when out of the country, and coinsurance while staying in a skilled nursing facility.

 Quick Tip: